Survivors of conflict to meet Pope Francis in Congo

 “It’s the message of eternal hope that transcends, which is what people need,” said Ferdinand von Habsburg-Lothringen, a peace-building expert and former adviser to the South Sudan Council of Churches.

 “The church has enormous power,” he said.
-“Though they may not necessarily have political power, they have moral authority,” he said.
+“Though they may not necessarily have political power, they have moral authority.”

 Mednick reported from Dakar, Senegal.
-Associated Press writers Christina Malkia in Kinshasa, Congo and Nicole Winfield in Rome contributed.
+Associated Press writers Christina Malkia in Kinshasa, Congo, Deng Machol in Juba South Sudan and Nicole Winfield in Rome contributed.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.